 in specified tidal, weather or other conditions.

 b.
+Navigation in and/or near the site should be prohibited or restricted:

+for specified vessels types, operations and/or sizes,

+in respect of specific activities,

+in all areas or directions, or

+in specified areas or directions, or

+in specified tidal or weather conditions, or simply

+recommended to be avoided.

 Where it is not feasible for vessels to access or navigate through the site, it could cause navigational safety, emergency response or routeing problems for vessels operating in the area, e.g. by causing a vessel or vessels to follow a less than optimum route or preventing vessels from responding to calls for assistance from persons in distress (as per SOLAS obligations).

-Guidance on the calculation of safe distances of wind farm boundaries from shipping routes can be found in Annex A “MCA Template for assessing distances between wind farm boundaries and shipping routes”.
+Guidance on the calculation of safe distances of wind farm boundaries from shipping routes can be found in Annex 2 “MCA Template for assessing distances between wind farm boundaries and shipping routes”.
 Advice on the safe distances of other OREI developments from shipping routes may be obtained from MCA’s Navigation Safety Branch.

 4.10 NRA - Search & Rescue, Maritime Assistance Service, Counter Pollution and Salvage Incident Response